liferay/liferay-docs/develop/tutorials/articles/liferay-faces/configuring-portlet-namespace-optimization-with-liferay-faces-bridge.markdown

         <param-value>false</param-value>
     </context-param>

-The default value of the following `context-param` is true, meaning that Liferay Faces Bridge will optimize the portlet namespace.
-Setting the value of the `context-param` to false disables the optimization.
+The default value of the following `context-param` is `true`, meaning that Liferay Faces Bridge will optimize the portlet namespace.
+Setting the value of the `context-param` to `false` disables the optimization.

 That's it!
 Now you have a better understanding for configuring your portlet for namespace optimization.